logic-tools/sml-handbook/README.md

 *For Isabelle, Moscow ML, Standard ML of New Jersey and Poly/ML.*

+New entry in the Archive of Formal Proofs: https://www.isa-afp.org/entries/FOL_Harrison.shtml

 The verification in Isabelle of the kernel is described here: